Manusha-Vemulapalli/Industrial-Engineer-Portfolio/README.md

 # Manusha Vemulapalli - Data Analyst Portfolio
 ## About
-Hi, I'm Manusha!
+Hi, I'm Manusha Vemulapalli!
 I have an analytical background in Data Science and currently, I hold a Master's degree in Industrial Engineering, with a minor in Computer Science and a Bachelor's degree in Computer Science.
 I have developed a strong foundation in computer science and a passion for using data to uncover meaningful insights.
 I am excited to bring my technical and analytical skills to the field of data science as an entry-level data analyst.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in laboratory techniques, data management, and statistical analysis, which I believe will be valuable assets in my role as a data analyst.